Intel chiefs brief congressional leaders on Russia bounties

 “We took this seriously, we handled it appropriately,” Pompeo said, without giving additional details.
 He said the administration receives intelligence about threats to Americans “every single day” and each is addressed.

-A group of House Democrats who were briefed at the White House earlier this week said Trump was bowing to Russian President Vladimir Putin at the risk of U.S. soldiers’ lives.
+A group of House Democrats who were briefed at the White House earlier this week said Trump was bowing to Russian President Vladimir Putin and risking U.S. soldiers’ lives.

 Texas Rep. Mac Thornberry, the top Republican on the Armed Services Committee, said the panel would “leave no stone unturned” in seeking further information.
 Sen. Pat Toomey, R-Pa., called on the administration to provide a briefing to all senators after he reviewed some of the intelligence in a secure room in the Capitol.